amirixhiu-dev/NovaTunnel-Releases/README.md

 ## 📝 Release Notes

-Every production release will include a changelog describing relevant changes, such as:
+Production releases may include information such as:

 ```text
 ✨ New features